-The County will prepare the capital improvement budget in conjunction with the development of the operating budget in order to assure that the estimated costs and future impact of a capital project on the operating budget will be considered prior to its inclusion in the CIP.
+The County will prepare the capital improvement budget in conjunction with the development of the operating budget in order to assure that the estimated costs and future impact of a capital project on the operating budget will be considered prior to its inclusion in the Capital Improvement Plan (CIP).

 The County shares 60% of the increase or decrease in available shared local tax revenues with the School Board.
-Available shared local tax revenues are additional or reduced tax revenues that can be used for County and School Division operations after subtracting any increases and adding any decreases in debt service, capital improvement program funding, City of Charlottesville revenue sharing, tax relief for the elderly and disabled, tax refunds and any shared reserves for contingencies.
+Available shared local tax revenues are additional or reduced tax revenues that can be used for County and School Division operations after subtracting any increases and adding any decreases in debt service, capital improvement program funding, City of Charlottesville revenue sharing, tax revenues that are dedicated to specific expenditures, tax relief for the elderly and disabled, tax refunds, Economic Development-related performance agreements, and any shared reserves for contingencies.
 This guideline may be reviewed annually.